Course Descriptions

 Business Associations - LAWS 7621

 Covers the law of agency, partnerships, limited liability companies and corporations.
 It includes principles of agency, formation and operation of business entities, fiduciary duties of the actors in business entities, and the relevant federal and state laws related to those entities.
-Students who take this course cannot receive course credit for Corporations (LAWS 6211) or Agency, Partnership and the LLC (LAWS 6201).
+Students who take this course cannot also receive course credit for Corporations (LAWS 6211) or Agency, Partnerships (LAWS 6201).
+4 credits, letter graded.

 Business Planning - LAWS 7211

 Focuses on the development and use of concepts derived from a number of legal areas in the context of business planning and counseling.
 Topics such as formation of business entities, sale of a business, recapitalization, division, reorganization and dissolution are considered.
-Prerequisite: Income Taxation (LAWS 6007).
+Requires prereq of LAWS 6007.
+Recommended prereq or coreq of LAWS 6201 or 6211.
+3 credits, letter graded.

 Business Transactions - LAWS 7601

-Course provides a practical understanding of how to apply the law in both transactional and litigation settings.
-Gives an interdisciplinary look at how various areas of the law are brought together in common factual settings, focusing on technology transactions.
+Provides a practical understanding of how to apply the law in both transactional and litigation settings.
+Gives an interdisciplinary look at how various areas of the law are brought together in common factual settings.
+Teaches students to negotiate, document and close the acquisition of a business covering the areas of practice of corporate, contracts, real property, secured transactions and bankruptcy law.
+Tests, in a litigation setting, the decisions made during the acquisition stage.
+2-3 credits, letter graded.

 Capital Punishment in America - LAWS 6528